ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `percent` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 31.
-Reserved disk space percentage metric metadata" caption-side="bottom"}
+{: caption="Reserved disk space percentage metric metadata" caption-side="bottom"}

 Shows the percentage of disk space that would be used if your topics were filled to the extent of their configured retention size.